blackchip-org/ptime/README.md

 ## Formatting

-Use the `Format` function to format a `time.Time` with an alterative syntax.
+Use the `Format` function to format a `time.Time` with an alterative syntax to the one provided in the standard library.
 The function takes a locale, a layout, and the time to format.
-The contents of the layout are copied as-is and evaluating date/time fields denoted in square brackets.
+The contents of the layout are copied as-is and date/time fields denoted in square brackets are evaluated.
 For example, the following date:

     2006-01-02